k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 ### What Is an MTable?

 MTable is a Fabric Studio object created by uploading a CSV file into the project tree.
+The purpose of an MTable object is to keep reference data as part of the Fabric project and enable data lookup or data transformation rules at run time.

 <studio>